2024 CrowdStrike-related IT outages: Asia

 AirAsia passengers queue at Ngurah Rai International Airport, Indonesia, after the airline's check-in system was disrupted.

 Hong Kong International Airport experienced delays during check-in, primarily for passengers of the local budget carrier Hong Kong Express, whose staff members used handwritten signs to direct passengers to check-in counters.
 The Hong Kong Airport Authority activated an emergency response after airline websites and automatic check-in malfunctioned.
 The booking systems of local airlines Cathay Pacific, Hong Kong Express, and Hong Kong Airlines were unavailable.
 HKExpress cancelled some flights on 20 July.
 Jeju Air and Spring Japan experienced problems.
 Jetstar Japan cancelled many (mostly domestic) flights.
 Some of the self-check-in kiosks in Singapore Changi Airport were affected, delaying and forcing airlines to switch to manual check-in, and Singapore Airlines and Scoot reported service difficulties on 19 July.
 Cebu Pacific and Philippines AirAsia flights were delayed.
 Long queues formed at Ninoy Aquino International Airport.
 In Taiwan, airline system disruptions were reported at Taoyuan International Airport.
 In Indonesia, disruptions were reported for the check-in systems of AirAsia and Citilink.
 In Thailand, Thai AirAsia's reservation and check-in systems were affected.

-In India, the outage affected Indigo Airlines, Akasa Air, SpiceJet, and Vistara.
+In India, the outage affected IndiGo, Akasa Air, SpiceJet and Vistara.
 Handwritten boarding passes were issued throughout the outage.
 The Ministry of Civil Aviation ordered airlines and airports to be compassionate and provide food and seating to waiting customers as needed.
 At 18:14 IST (12:44 UTC), over 200 Indian flights had been cancelled; IndiGo alone had cancelled 192.
 Airlines that relied on Microsoft Azure for their services were affected.
 Air India and SpiceJet stated that none of its flights were cancelled due to the outage, attributing it to their robust cyber system.
 However, minute delays were reported.